Christophe-Foyer/website/public/data/about.md

 # Welcome

-🚧 This site is a work in progress and the content is intended as a placeholder. 🚧
+I help startups and engineering teams turn machine learning ideas into robust, maintainable, and production-ready systems.

 ---

 ## About Me

-Hi, I’m Christophe, a Machine Learning and Computer Vision Engineer focused on building practical, reliable systems that operate in the real world.
-I work independently as a consultant, helping startups and engineering teams take machine learning projects from proof-of-concept to production.
+I’m a Machine Learning and Computer Vision Engineer, working independently on projects involving ML, data science, Python development, and deployment infrastructure.

-I specialize in computer vision and applied ML applied to tangible problems, with a strong track record in robotics, perception pipelines, and end-to-end infrastructure.
-Whether you're validating a prototype or scaling up a deployment, I bring a pragmatic, engineering-driven approach to solving complex problems.
+I specialize in computer vision and applied ML for real-world problems, with a strong track record in robotics, perception pipelines, and end-to-end infrastructure.
+Whether you’re validating a prototype or scaling a deployment, I bring a pragmatic, engineering-driven approach to solving complex challenges.

 ## What I Do